VHF Receiving Antennas (RA)

 For applications outside the standard wildlife telemetry bands of 148 to 174 MHz, please consult Telonics.

 Unless otherwise specified, antennas are not supplied with coaxial cables.
-The RA-23K, RA-24K, RA-5A, RA-5B, and RA-10 are supplied with a coaxial cable.
+The RA-2AK, RA-23K, RA-24K, RA-5A, RA-5B, and RA-10 are supplied with a coaxial cable.
 Other antennas do not include a coaxial cable and those must be purchased separately.

 Telonics specifies gain measured in decibels (dB) relative to a standard dipole (dBd).
 Some other manufacturers report gain in dBi which results in a higher number. dBi gain equals dBd gain +2.15; thus, 4 dBd gain equals 6.15 dBi gain.